AlexEMG/DLC-Cajal-Course/README.md

 [![Generic badge](https://img.shields.io/badge/Contributions-Welcome-brightgreen.svg)](README.md)

-# Modern Methods for Quantifying Behaviour (DeepLabCut🐭)
+# Modern Methods for Quantifying Behaviour (DeepLabCut)

 Dear participants, welcome 🙌 to the 2022 edition of the hands-on Neuroscience course [Modern Methods for Quantifying Behavior](https://cajal-training.org/neurokit/behavioural-analysis/)!
 <br/><br/>
 Let’s kickstart the week 🚀!

 Here you will find all the course material 📚 you will need to complete your project.

 This course received much support from the CAJAL Advance Neuroscience Training Programme.
 Have a look [HERE](https://cajal-training.org/) and follow them [@Cajal_Training](https://twitter.com/Cajal_Training?ref_src=twsrc%5Etfw%7Ctwcamp%5Eembeddedtimeline%7Ctwterm%5Escreen-name%3ACajal_Training%7Ctwcon%5Es1_c13) for updates!